xleon/Optimus/README.md

 Both `OptimusConfiguration.txt` and `OptimusFileTracker.txt` should be added to git so that other developers can optimise only the new images added to the project.

-Deleted or modified images from the file system will be untracked when the command starts, so you should not have to worry about them.
+Deleted or modified images from the file system will be untracked before optimisation starts, so you should not have to worry about them.